Learn to Learn

 Alabama History Day

 Alabama History Day is the state contest of National History Day, a history competition that engages middle school and high school students in robust and creative historical research.
-Congrats to our 2024 participants and stay tuned for dates and info on Alabama History Day 2025!
+Please join us for Alabama History Day ’25: March 21, 2025, at Troy University at Montgomery!

 Learn More